 |K1USN Radio Club|

-Members of the K1USN Radio Club, who are also members of the CW Operators’ Club (CWops), run a one-hour slow speed CW “contest,” called the SST.A 2nd weekly SST now takes place on Friday at 20:00-21:00 UTC (3-4pm EST)
+Members of the K1USN Radio Club, who are also members of the CW Operators’ Club (CWops), run a one-hour slow speed CW “contest,” called the SST.US is now on Daylight Savings Time (DST)

 For those who prefer a more leisurely CW pace or are new CW operators or contesters, this just might be what you're looking for!

 Mondays 00:00-01:00 UTC: 8-9pm EDT Sunday